apache/bigtop/bigtop_toolchain/README.md

 where <path_to_bigtop> is the cloned git repo.

-## Installation of Tools for Bigtop Deployment

-This is a separated set of manifests that helps to setup tools for Bigtop deployment.
-The usage is as below:

-	puppet apply --modulepath=<path_to_bigtop> -e "include bigtop_toolchain::deployment_tools"

-By applying the snippet, Vagrant will be installed(the Docker installation will be added soon).

 ## Optional development tools

 This isn't a part of fundamental toolchain recipes as we are trying to contain the size of CI and dev-